 In 2024/25 the municipality will be piloting a rural waste project which is aimed at addressing the backlog indicated below of low waste collection rates.
 The collected refused is transported to the landfill site which is licensed.
-The function for waste management is currently in existence and the position is filled in the organogram and is reflected by post designation Superintendent Waste Management which is equivalent to waste management officer and executes the same duties.
+The function for waste management is currently in existence and the position is filled in the organogram and is reflected by post designation Waste Management Officer, the manager Solid Waste is currently vacant in the organisational structure.
 The municipality is currently assisted by SALGA and COGTA in reviewing Waste Management by-laws.
 The trade effluent policy has been developed and is awaiting submission to Council for approval.
 Due to budgetary and financial constraiints of the municipality, the institution has approached the Department of Environment, Forest and Fisheries to assist with regards to operations and maintenance of trade effluent.
 Waste management forums seat at the district level and are attended by our staff on behalf of the municipality.

-2.7.6.
+2.14.2.
 Waste Management Awareness Campaigns

 Annually, Port St Johns embarks on annual awareness cleaning campaign as means of educating people about Waste management and its impact on the environment.
-The Integrated Waste Management Plan (IWMP) was completed and adopted by the Council on the 30 November 2022 and submitted to MEC's for endorsement.
+The Integrated Waste Management Plan (IWMP) is completed and endorsed by the MEC in August 2023.
+The IWMP is in line with the IDP Planning and cycle and will be valid until 2027.
 The municipality has a community recycling project (Vukayibambe recyclers) taking place in the landfill site.
 The project was funded by the O. R Tambo District municipality.
 The recyclers are sorting the material and sell for their own profit.
 The illegal dumping is prohibitedom through the enforcement of municipal by-laws which were gazzeted in 2007.
+The Municipality have Waste and Environmental forum and also forum for the district, they are sitting quartly.

-2.7.7.
+2.14.3.
 Solid Waste Disposal